Tiago-Roxo/YinYang-Net/README.md

-# Faces in the Wild: Efficient Gender Recognition in Surveillance Conditions
+# YinYang-Net: Complementing Face and Body Information for Wild Gender Recognition

-This is an official Pytorch implementation of [Faces in the Wild: Efficient Gender Recognition in Surveillance Conditions](https://arxiv.org/abs/2107.06847).
+This is an official Pytorch implementation of [YinYang-Net: Complementing Face and Body Information for Wild Gender Recognition](https://arxiv.org/abs/2107.06847).
 The code is released under the [Apache 2.0 license](LICENSE).

 ## Overall Architecture
 <img src=".imgs/main_image.png">